-A ring of trees hides the old cemetery from view, but it stands right next to the abandoned alignment of US 40 and the National Road I wrote about last time.
+A ring of trees hides the old cemetery from view, but it stands right next to an abandoned alignment of US 40 and the National Road just west of Plainfield, Indiana.
 It’s in the upper-right corner of this aerial image.

 This scene is the only clue of the cemetery that’s visible from the highway.
 The small sign calls it Iron’s Cemetery.